0Sujal/Data-Science-Assignment-eCommerce-Transactions-Dataset-Zepto/README.md

-# eCommerce Transactions Dataset Analysis | Zepto - Data Science Assignment
+# eCommerce Transactions Dataset Analysis | Zeotap  - Data Science Assignment

 ## 📋 **Assignment Overview**

-This project was completed as part of the **Data Science Assignment** for **Zepto**, with the goal of analyzing and deriving insights from an eCommerce transactions dataset.
+This project was completed as part of the **Data Science Assignment** for **Zeotap**, with the goal of analyzing and deriving insights from an eCommerce transactions dataset.
 The task involved performing **Exploratory Data Analysis (EDA)** and generating insights to understand customer behavior, sales trends, and product performance.

 ## 📊 **Dataset Overview**